Stock analysis is often a definitive decision driver for any trader.

 - Market Action.
 Also known as price action, this is all about the price movement specific to a particular stock.

-An Example of Technical Analysis
+Example of Technical Analysis of a Stock

 Check out this example…

 We’ll call a hypothetical stock XYZ.
-Let’s say XYZ is sitting at $50 per share and increases by $3 per share every quarter — except it takes a dip of $1.50 per share during the fourth quarter each year.
+Let’s say XYZ is sitting at $50 per share and increases by $3 per share every quarter … Except it takes a dip of $1.50 per share during the fourth quarter each year.
 It’s been this way for the past four years.

 Fundamental Stock Analysis

-Here’s where you’ll don the ‘business hat.’
+Here’s where you’ll don your ‘business hat.’

 It uses key performance indicators such as cash flow trends, income statements, balance sheets, and the U.S. Securities and Exchange Commission (SEC) filings.

 Finally, you have what’s called a price/earnings to growth ratio (PEG).
 This is the price-to-earnings divided by the growth rate of a company’s earnings over time.